DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-6.md

 Local authorities need to understand the data they collect and rationalise what they collect and why on a regular basis.
 They should make themselves aware of data requirements and limitations of their systems before identifying new systems, upgrades or developments.

-Performance data and analytics should be made available to improve policy development and transparency.
+System performance data and analytics should be made available to improve policy development and transparency.

-Information should be made available for decision-making as close to real-time as possible.

 Suppliers and developers should demonstrate: